hcfgod/AssetCreationPrj/Assets/CustomAssets/EditorToolsAsset/README.md

 ### 9. ValidateInput Attribute
 Validate field values using a method on the component (or static method).
 The validator can return bool (valid/invalid) or a string (error message when invalid).
 Shows an info/warning/error box in the Inspector when invalid.

+### 10. Convenience Validation Attributes
+Drop-in validators for common cases (implemented via a shared drawer):
+- MinValue, MaxValue, RangeValue for numeric bounds
+- RegexMatch for string patterns
+- NotNull for object references (and strings treated as not-null-or-empty)
+- NotEmpty for strings and collections (arrays/lists)
+- NonZero for numeric fields

 ---

 ## ReadOnly Attribute